Tanjung Lesung: Transportation access

 The government of the Indonesia has intensively developed transportation access for easy access to this place for the reasons of development of the SEZ.
 Construction of 83.9 km toll road Serang – Panimbang will be connected to the existing Jakarta – Merak toll road, targeted to be finished by 2018.
 This integration is targeted to accelerate travel time so that it will only take 2.5 hours from Jakarta.
 PT Wijaya Karya Serang Panimbang, a state-owned company and as Toll Road Enterprises (Badan Pengelola Jalan Tol/BPJT), plans to start the toll road construction process in the second quarter of 2017.
 Based on data of BPJT, this toll road is divided into 3 sections.
-Section I, Serang – Rangkas Bitung 26.5 km (operated since November 17, 2021 after inauguration by Indonesian President, Joko Widodo on November 16, 2021), section II, Rangkas Bitung – Cileles 24.5 km (construction began on late March 2021 and still in progress), and section III, Cileles – Panimbang 33 km (construction in progress).
+Section I, Serang – Rangkas Bitung 26.5 km (operated since November 17, 2021 after inauguration by Indonesian President, Joko Widodo on November 16, 2021), section II, Rangkas Bitung – Cileles 24.5 km (construction began on late March 2021 and still in progress), and section III, Cileles – Panimbang 33 km (construction began on early August 2022 after groundbreaking, and still in progress).

 The sole construction of the toll road is mainly targeting local tourists' comfort traveling from Jakarta to Tanjung Lesung.
 In order to cater for foreign tourists' comforts as well, a construction of an airport is planned in addition to the toll access.
 Tanjung Lesung is also currently being pursued to have its own tourist port.
 Facility to support regular stopover for a tour cruise without having to stop at Pandeglang harbour has been planned to be developed in the near future.
 Another transportation option to be developed is train transport.
 This line is already there and is now being explored to be revived to ease access to Tanjung Lesung SEZ.